NicolasBravi01/RT1_Unige/README.md

 - **Returns**: `True` if a token is eventually found before or during the rotation, `False` if no new tokens are detected after a complete 360-degree turn.

 ### `seeCenterArena()`
 Calculates how the robot should move relative to the Arena's center by determining the distance and angle from the robot's current position.

-To do it, we know that the cordinates of the center of Arena are (0,0).
+- **Behavior**: We know that the cordinates of the center of Arena are (0,0).
+This function calculates the Euclidean distance between the origin (0,0) and a the robot's current cordinates.
+Subsequently, it calculates the angle to the center by determining the arctangent of the y-coordinate over the x-coordinate, then it normalize the angle.

 - **Returns**:
   - dist (float): distance to the center of Arena